thosgood/this-weeks-finds/markdown/151-200/week173.md

 we get a string theory whose symmetry group is the Monster: the largest sporadic finite simple group!
-The dimensions of the irreducible representations of the Monster are closely connected to the coefficients of an important function in complex analysis, called the j-function - this connection is known as Monstrous Moonshine.
+The dimensions of the irreducible representations of the Monster are closely connected to the coefficients of an important function in complex analysis, called the $j$-function - this connection is known as Monstrous Moonshine.

 I've said all this stuff more carefully and in much more detail in